sumanbala2210-USRA/GBM_MVT_paper/README.md

 python classify_mvt_point.py --mvt_ms 5.0 --snr_mvt 120.0 --mode plot
 ```

-This returns which side of the validation boundary the point belongs to..
+This returns which side of the validation boundary the point belongs to.

 ---